veragluscevic/veragluscevic.github.io/cosmolab.markdown

 Adam He (USC PhD student 2020-present): Adam is using the effective theory of structure formation to enable calculation of non-linear evolution of cosmological perturbations in non-cold dark matter cosmologies.

-Resherle Verna (post-bacc student and former USC masters student, class of 2020; now Data Science Specialist at Southern California Edison): Resherle works on visualizations of zoom-in simulations of the Milky Way in non-cold dark matter cosmologies, co-advised by Ethan Nadler.

 ### Former: ###
 <p>

+<a href="https://www.linkedin.com/in/resherle-verna-m-s-96945898//"> Resherle Verna (post-bacc student and former USC masters student, class of 2020; former Data Science Specialist at Southern California Edison; now PhD student at UT Austin ): Resherle works on visualizations of zoom-in simulations of the Milky Way in non-cold dark matter cosmologies, co-advised by Ethan Nadler.

 Karime Maamari (USC undergrad, class of 2020; now Research Assistant at Argonne): Karime derived the most stringent astrophysical bounds to-date on dark matter-baryon scattering, using Milky Way satellite abundance measurements from DES.
 </p>